This Spring, Ride The Ebike Wave To The Beach

 Keep your chain lubricated, but don't lubricate it right before a sandy or salty ride.
 Instead, after your ride, clean the chain off and apply a chain lubricant and let it settle for about two hours before going back into the sand.
 We recommend a Teflon lubricant, as it will apply wet then dry over time.
 A wet chain will attract unwanted sand and salt buildup.

 If you ride sand often, you will need to maintain your bike more regularly.
 If you normally have your bike serviced twice a year, double down -- at least.
-It is also recommended that you do a drivetrain cleaning when you do a tune-up.
+It's also recommended that you do a drivetrain cleaning when you do a tune-up.
 This entails taking the components of the drivetrain apart to remove any unwanted sand.
 This should be done by professionals who are familiar with electric bike components.

 Make sure to check your headset bearings often, as sand can sneak into tight areas.
 Bottom bracket maintenance, including cleaning, removing, and greasing the threads and inner bottom bracket shell is recommended.